 Pitter Patter – The Hub for Bubs provides daily activities, events and support groups for those caring for babies and toddlers in Ealing.
 Pitter Patter’s aim is to create a single venue in the community for a variety of professionally led baby & pre-school classes.
 Hubs are friendly and welcoming for parents and carers, for attending workshops and meetups as well as bringing little one along to classes and children’s activities.
 And you might just have a cappuccino and cake while the kids enjoy some play!
 Classes currently run at The Drayton Court in Ealing near West Ealing station.

-is an Ealing charity that provides opportunities for children with additional needs or disabilities to socialise and play, while giving their parents and carers respite.
+The Log Cabin is an Ealing charity that provides opportunities for children with additional needs or disabilities to socialise and play, while giving their parents and carers respite.
 (Editor’s note: The Log Cabin is Northfields’ nominated charity and we give a percentage of our fees to continue to support the Log Cabin in the excellent work they do for our community.
 You can also donate to the Log Cabin using the Pay Pal button on the sidebar of our blog to donate using a credit or debit card or your Pay Pal account.)
 Tucked just beside Northfields Underground station, you might not realise that this facility housed in Ealing’s Children’s Centre, helps 250 local children aged 4-14 every day.
 Children can enjoy a range of activities in the Sensory Room, Wii room, soft play area, art room or adventure playground.

 In Lammas Park, just off Elers Road and Northfield Avenue you’ll find a beautiful big park with a lovely children’s playground, and also a separate free children’s play centre (open 11am – 3pm Tuesday – Friday).
 Run by Ealing Council, the Lammas Park Play centre has more than just play equipment with balls, bikes and plenty of opportunity for kids and parents to socialise.